Family Counselling in Singapore

 Family therapy may involve both individual and group sessions.
-Sometimes family counseling sessions might be between a parent and child, or between two or more siblings.
-Other times, the entire family may be at the same counseling session.
+Sometimes family counselling sessions might be between a parent and child, or between two or more siblings.
+Other times, the entire family may be at the same counselling session.

 The reasons why families might seek therapy are as diverse as families themselves.